-In my opinion, for the most part a solar powered attic fan should be a good investment.
-Lowering the temperature in your attic space should reduce your overall energy consumption, and as long as your attic floor is properly sealed and insulated you shouldn't have any problems with drawing conditioned air from the house to the attic.
+In my opinion, for the most part, a solar powered attic fan should be a good investment.
+Lowering the temperature in your attic space should reduce your overall energy consumption, and as long as your attic floor is properly sealed and insulated you, shouldn’t have any problems with drawing conditioned air from the house to the attic.

 Fans are sized by their air flow in cubic feet per minute, or CFM.
 In order to properly size your attic fan, you have to first determine the volume of your attic.
 A good rule of thumb is that your attic needs 10 air changes per hour.
-The volume of your attic (L*W*H) in cubic feet multiplied by the number of air changes per hour divded by 60 equals the number of CFM required.
+The volume of your attic (L*W*H) in cubic feet multiplied by the number of air changes per hour divided by 60 equals the number of CFM required.

-If this is too complicated, the Home Ventilating Institute says to mulitple the square footage of your attic space by 0.7, and that is how many CFM you need.
+If this is too complicated, the Home Ventilating Institute says to multiply the square footage of your attic space by 0.7, and that is how many CFM you need.
 So if you have a 1000 SF attic, you need a 700 CFM fan.
 Add 15% if you have a steep roof, and another 15% if you have a dark roof.

 HVI also recommends dividing the amount of CFM required by 300 to determine the soffit intake vent area.

-In addition, I recommend installing a thermostat so the fan only works when you want it to work.
+Moreover, you should install a thermostat so the fan only works when you want it to work.
 This will increase the life of the fan.